-Figure 14 right visualizes the rays of the graph camera used to render the non-pinhole z-buffer shown in Figure 3.
-The graph camera has 3 sub-frusta: the output image frustum e up to a vertical plane through the splitting point s, and the left and right frusta l and r beyond.
-The splitting point moves on the blue curve as the output image view revolves around the dragon.
+At step 2 the graph camera is constructed to achieve the desired disocclusion effect.
+The graph camera depends on the current view.
+The splitting plane where the root frustum ends and the left and the right frusta begin is perpendicular to the current view direction.
+One option is to keep the splitting point at the centroid of the object.
+For the example shown in this paper, the splitting point moves on the blue curve shown in Figure 14, right.
 The curve was designed off-line to move the splitting point smoothly behind the dragon as the dragon is seen sideways, in which case a conventional z-buffer suffices (also see accompanying video).